saffronner/matrix-alg-notes/notes.typ

 - solving "easy to solve" Echelon Form get Reduced EF (REF)
   - subset of Echelon form
+  - unique
   - all leading entries are 1s
   - each leading entry is the only nonzero in its column
+  #image("media/reduced_echelon_form_visualiztion.png")

+- A pivot position corresponds to a leading 1 entry in the REF
+- A pivot column is a column of A that contains a pivot position.

+== Gaussian Elimination
+- how we get to the reduced echelon form
+- eg general solution to:
+  $
+  mat(1,-2,-1,3,0; -2,4,5,-5,3; 3,-6,-6,8,-3; augment: #4)
+  $
+  `R2 + 2R1,  R3 - 3R1,  R3 + R2,  R2 / 3,  R1 + R2`

+- let non pivot columns be free variables

+#figure(
+  image("media/solving_system_full.png"),
+  caption: "full example of solving a system"
+)

+- algorithm:
+  - "forward phase" gets to EF
+    + find leftmost nonzero column. (a pivot pos at top.) use row swaps to move a nonzero entry to pivot pos
+    + use row replacement to get zeros below the pivot.
+    + recurse: ignore top row, repeat prev.
+2 steps on rest of matrix
+  - "backward phase" get to REF
+    4. use rescaling to make all leading entries 1
+    5. working left/upward, zero entires above pivot positions